playsms/book-playsms/book-contents/en/Installation/Gateway-Installation/SMS-Server-Tools-3/SMS-Server-Tools-3-installation-from-source-on-Ubuntu.md

     - You may need to adjust queues and modems options
     - Mostly you do not need to change other options but queues and modems
     - Do not change the file or directory paths

+    Important:

+    - Modem name must be the same as SMSC name in playSMS

 8. Run SMS Server Tools 3